punk-security/duodo/README.md

 - Customise the text that appears on the push notification

 There are also 2 other options:
-- List all groups you can use when doing the push campaigns based on users in specific groups
+- List all groups you can use when doing the push campaigns.
+This requires both the admin ikey and skey be passed in, or set in the environment variables.
 - Empty out the results folder that's created by default.
 This will ask you if you are sure you want to delete the folder.
 Any answer other the 'y' (without the quote marks) will not execute the command